rakesh-yadav/PyTorch-RNN-Tutorial/README.md

 ## Some blabber

-Hi there!
-I am glad you decided to stop by this corner of the internet :grinning:

 This package resulted from my effort to write a simple PyTorch based ML package that uses recurrent neural networks (RNN) to predict a given time series data.

 You must be wondering why you should bother with this package since there is a lot of stuff on the internet on this topic.
 Well, let me tell you that I have traveled the internet lanes and I was really frustrated by how scattered the information is in this context.
 It was a lot of effort to collect all the relevant parts from the internet and construct this package.